One thing for sure about Tucson, Southern Arizona, is that there are plenty of breathtaking hiking trails.

 - 9 Best Small Dogs for Hiking

-And below, you will find the 7 best dog-friendly hikes in Tucson.
+Below, you will find the 7 best dog-friendly hiking trails in Tucson.

 1. Catalina Canyon Loop Trail